 - Support for multiple operating systems.
-When you pay for a VPN, you want one that you can use to keep traffic from all of your devices safe as well as your TV.
+When you pay for a VPN, you want one that you can use to protect all of your devices safe as well as your TV.
 Check whether your VPN provider has software support for your phone, tablet, and PC as well as your smart TV.

-- Allowed file types.
+- Permissive of all file types.
 Some VPNs limit what types of traffic are allowed on their network – for example, many free services do not allow P2P downloads such as torrents.
 We think that if you’re paying for a VPN, you should be able to use it for any type of traffic that you want.